Skip to content

 A flow runs in one of two modes.
 Pick per flow:

-Flows are authored as config-as-code in wabery.config.json (or in the dashboard builder — both compile to the same Flow JSON).
-A flow's draft is a set of screens; each screen holds typed fields and explicit navigation.
+Flows are authored as config-as-code in wabery.config.json or from Build tools → Flows in the dashboard.
+Both compile to the same Flow JSON.
+A flow’s draft is a set of screens; each screen holds typed fields and explicit navigation.

 wabery.config.json